 The truth is, all five points of Calvinism are demonic, but some are much worse than others.
 The most sinister point, by far, is eternal security (once saved always saved or the perseverance of the saints).
 That means the Calvinistic and Catholic doctrine of original sin can not compare with the danger inherent within once saved always saved as some actually teach!
 Also, Christians are specifically commanded to contend against a license for immorality (Jude 3,4).

 Once saved always saved is the monster heresy of our day in Bible believing circles, adversely affecting untold millions of precious eternal souls in various ways.
-It must be opposed by Christians and not tolerated, as is often done.
-The first point of Calvinism (and the related original sin) is so tiny and insignificant compared to the last point—it’s like comparing the proverbial mole hill to a mountain.
+It is boldly taught as grace, the gospel, foundational to Christianity and the atonement by the most popular preachers in our day such as Charles Stanley compared to almost no one trying to push original sin in that same way!
+Eternal security must be opposed by Christians and not tolerated, as is often done.
+The first point of Calvinism (and the related original sin) is so tiny and insignificant compared to the last point—it's like comparing the proverbial mole hill to a mountain.
 Furthermore, one can preach the real gospel without opposing or even mentioning original sin, which is shown repeatedly in Acts when the gospel was preached.
 Moreover, a Christian is not a sinner.
 A Christian is a righteous person who is following Jesus (John 10:27; Heb.
 5:9) and putting into practice God's word (Luke 8:21; Mt.
 7:21; etc.).
-It should be clear that the Bible does not teach original sin or the related infant baptism.
-Baptismal regeneration is also unscriptural regardless the age.
-God bless you.
+It should be clear that the Bible does not teach original sin or the related infant baptism or baptismal regeneration.